mixmix/cultural_modules/operating_systems/Gaengeviertel.md

 Emergent values
 ---------------

-- Reworking/ overturning decisions
-- Distrust + closed-ness in certain areas
+- the group has a pattern of re-discussing decissions when someone was not present
+- accountability/ reliability around lending objects seems like a challenge

-There is an unresolved accountability challenge.
-There aren't clear boundaries and it feels like a few people spoil the pattern for the many.
-This seems to be eroding trust and people seem to feel like they would have to spend personal capital / energy to come to a solution. e.g. :
+The lending thing seems like it might have eroded some trust and people seem to feel like they would have to spend personal capital / energy to come to a solution. e.g. :
   - Till lends tools and they often come back broken.
 He now buys loaning tools he doesn't use that are cheaper and just gets people to replace those when they break them.
   - Daniel says no to people borrowing projecters for personal use 90% of the time.
 When he does loan these community projectors out they come back broken.
   - Asma (?) loans her bike to people and they lose it.
 She finds it and when they ask again she has a conversation where she tries to put more rules in, but doesn't like that dynamic.
 All three acknowledge that this dynamic might lead to more beauracracy, more locked doors, more rules, and less trust.

+Having said that, people in general like to share a lot within Gaengeviertel (everything is voluntary work based for example), there is also an "acceptance of loss" that is necessary in large collectives

 External